cashmurb/bnb-booking-platform/README.md

 # WnJ Comfy Homes

 A full booking website and management system for WnJ Comfy Homes & Tour Services.
 We are a small family-run B&B and tour business on Mactan Island, Lapu-Lapu City Philippines.

-One property, three rooms, built from the ground up: guests can browse and book online, and the Owner and Staff run the whole business — bookings, cleaning and driver tasks, pricing, reviews, and reports — from one private dashboard.
+In this system, guests can browse and book online, while the Owners and Staffs run the whole business (bookings, cleaning and driver tasks, pricing, reviews, and reports) from one private dashboard.

 ## Built with